olebole/irafdoc/doc/echelle.ecidentify.rst

   <p>
   The (c)entering function is applicable when the shift between the current and true feature positions is small.
-Larger shifts may be determined automatically with the <tt>'x'</tt> function which correlates features in the image with the feature list.
+Larger shifts may be determined automatically with the <span style="font-family: monospace;">'x'</span> function which correlates features in the image with the feature list.
 The features are then recentered.
-A zero point shift may also be given interactively with the <tt>'s'</tt> key by using the cursor to indicate the coordinate of a point in the spectrum.
+A zero point shift may also be given interactively with the <span style="font-family: monospace;">'s'</span> key by using the cursor to indicate the coordinate of a point in the spectrum.
 If there are no features then the shift is exactly as marked by the cursor but if there are features the approximate shift is applied and then the features are recentered.
 The shift is then the